knock out roses

 Knock Out roses are renowned for their resistance to a wide variety of rose diseases and pests.
 They are, however, susceptible to the rose rosette, which is a virus that is transmitted by eriophyid mites that are carried in on the wind.
 When one of the tiny mites consumes a rose, it transmits the virus to the plant and, presto, your Knock Out becomes ill.
 After becoming infected, your rose, which was previously in good health, will start to produce clusters of new shoots that are bright crimson and seem... odd.
 These new stems flower, but the roses they produce are misshapen.
 As the rose rosette virus moves through the plant, it causes the plant to gradually wither away until it finally passes away.

 Rose rosette, like other plant viruses, is difficult to contain because it moves through the plant from the inside out, infecting all of its parts.
 It is possible to salvage the rose by doing immediate and severe pruning on the brilliant red stems as soon as they develop, making sure to cut through the healthy green wood underneath.
-However, after the entire plant grows a rose rosette in its full glory, the plant will have completed its life cycle.
+However, after the entire plant develops a rose rosette in its full glory, the plant will have completed its life cycle.
 Spraying won't work.
 To prevent it from infecting other plants, carefully pull the plant out by its roots, place it in a bag, and dispose of it in the trash rather than the composter.

 They may also be plagued by Japanese beetles and rose slugs, which are also referred to as sawflies.
-However, knock out roses are so resilient that they will continue to thrive even if insects feed on their leaves.
+However, roses are so resilient that they will continue to thrive even if insects feed on their leaves.